zhisheng17/flink-learning/README.md

 </mirror>
 ```

-than you can run the following command :
+then you can run the following command :

 ```
 mvn clean package -Dmaven.test.skip=true